Checking in daily to maintain focus #73

 Ugh the worst part!
 I am in this hell right now and it feels neverending.
 Deep breaths my friend…we will get through this

-:smile: Yeah you did!!
-Keep it going champ:muscle:t4:
+:grinning_face_with_smiling_eyes: Yeah you did!!
+Keep it going champ:flexed_biceps:t4:

 Seriously the best thing you can do…stay as busy as possible and you will get through the cravings.
 It does get easier and then you can start making new routines for yourself.
-Great work :muscle:t4:
+Great work :flexed_biceps:t4:

 @Kareness hope you do get that review.
 I’m sure it’s stellar!
-Good luck with your tests… hopefully some good results :pray:t4:.
+Good luck with your tests… hopefully some good results :folded_hands:t4:.
 I know it’s nerve-wracking having to wait but these things are out of your hands - do your best to breathe.
 LOL – yeah that shit is heavy and it was not easy to get it into the basement but now that it is set it is a dream.
 Hope you will get to use it soon and enjoy it as much as I like mine.

 @Bomdhil sorry that you relapsed Thomas.
 Do you have anything left at home?
 Do get rid of it if you do.
 Glad you are going to meetings and happy that you are on day 4.
 Just do not give up on yourself :hugs:.
-ODAAT :pray:t4:
+ODAAT :folded_hands:t4:

 @Pamela it’s important to know the warning signs and have a plan for when they arise.
 For me the biggest is when I start thinking I never really had a problem.
 That maybe it was all in my head and I could moderate like the normies.
 This is when I play back my voicemails to myself and read the notes I wrote in early sobriety listing how bad it was and how hard it was to get to day one…no way do I ever want to repeat that